 2. Stress Relief Balloons

-This is one part project and one part stress relief.
+This is part project/part stress relief.
 When you assemble the stress balls, you’ll have an opportunity to sneak in a quick science lesson: How do the beads expand?
 How long will it take?
 How many water beads will fit into each balloon?
-Once the stress balls are made, each student will then have their own go-to calm down toy.
+Once the stress balls are made, each student will then have their own go-to calm-down toy.

 These stretchy bands are the perfect tool to encourage mindfulness.
-Dubbed fidget strings or monkey noodles, these stretchy noodles are ideal for children with ADHD or anxiety, and the tough material can withstand all sorts of pinching, stretching, and other manipulations.
-As a bonus, twist a few bands together and pull, and you’ve got yourself a good arm exercise.
+Dubbed fidget strings or monkey noodles, the noodles are ideal for children with ADHD or anxiety, and the tough material can withstand all sorts of pinching, stretching, and other manipulations.
+As a bonus, twist a few bands together to pull and you’ve got yourself a good arm exercise.

 Sandboxes are often marketed toward younger children, particularly toddlers, but magic sand can be the perfect addition to encourage mindfulness.
-Students can easily become mesmerized by the way the sand flows and stays together; it’s a great activity for helping students forget about their stress and simply relax.
-Stow the sand in a box or plastic bin, and you won’t have any cleaning up to do.
+Students can easily become mesmerized by the way the sand flows and stays together.
+It’s a great activity for helping students forget about their stress and simply relax.
+Stow the sand in a box or plastic bin for easy clean up.

 There’s a reason stress relief balls are still popular: They work!
-Stress relief balls double as a calm down method and a therapeutic sensory toy for students with ADHD or anxiety.
+Stress relief balls double as a calm-down method and a therapeutic sensory toy for students with ADHD or anxiety.
 Plus, these stress balls are just plain old fun to mush around in your hands!
-There are so many options out there, and we’re a big fan of these emoji ones.
+There are so many options out there, but we’re a big fan of these emoji ones.
 Or learn how you can make your own in this DIY stress balls article.

 Sometimes calming down isn’t about doing something to calm down; sometimes it’s about not doing.
 If a student is feeling stressed and overwhelmed, these noise-canceling headphones can provide a quiet sanctuary in the middle of a busy classroom.

-Expanding balls make a great addition to your mindfulness bin or chill out corner.
-Toss a ball back and forth between friends or use it as a solitary toy to visualize slow and deep breathing.
+Expanding balls make a great addition to your mindfulness bin or chill-out corner.
+Toss a ball back and forth between friends or use it as a solitary toy to encourage and visualize slow, deep breaths.
 This set comes with two balls that both expand up to 12 inches.

 Which Thinking Putty will you try?
 The Cosmic Thinking Putty comes with a glow charger, but this isn’t the only super cool putty.
 There is magnetic putty, glowing putty, color-changing putty, and optical illusion putty.
 Grab a few tins, and your students will be relaxed and peaceful in no time.

-Ideal for students who can read independently, the Cards for Calm game doesn’t just distract your students; the cards actually teach them how to practice mindfulness and how to manage stress, anxiety, and negative thinking.
+Ideal for students who can read independently, the Cards for Calm game doesn’t just distract your students; the cards actually teach them how to practice mindfulness and manage any stress, anxiety, and negative thinking.
 It can be played with multiple students or as a single-player game.

 Weighted blankets are well known for their ability to help children (and even adults) calm down.
 This blanket would make a great addition to your reading corner.
 What’s better than a book and blanket to just chill out?
 Available in 15, 20, and 25 pounds.